Small group Common Loon trips

 If you have a larger group or are not comfortable in canoes or kayaks, I can arrange early morning trips aboard the Oqussoc Lady II, a large comfortable boat operated by Rangeley Region Lake Cruises.
 The Oquossoc Lady II can accomodate 14 people.
 Trips can be arranged with a minimum of 24-48 hours notice.

 However the birds are still around for a while and the chicks are getting larger.
 Anyone interested in a small group Common Loon photography experience this season or Common Loon photography trips next year aboard the Oquossoc Lady II please contact me.

-Here are recent reviews from clients who joined me for Common Loon photography trips in the summer of 2019.
+Here are recent reviews from clients who joined me for Common Loon photography trips.